Cover page of the May 2005, 32-page insert

 loaded on a trailer in Thornton Heights in South Portland just

-prior to being trucked to Saco to begin its second life.
+before being trucked to Saco to begin its second life.
 Upon

-retirement in 1939. the body of 615 would become a worksite
+retirement in 1939.
+The body of 615 became a worksite

 body of 615 would be acquired and relocated to the campus